-Based in South West of England, Windhorse Aerospace Limited is developing drones made with food components to deliver life supporting payloads of food aid to natural disaster areas.
+Based in the South West of England, Windhorse Aerospace Limited is developing UAVs made with food components to deliver life supporting payloads of food aid to natural disaster and conflict areas.

-The first airframe is called Pouncer™ and its aim is to address the instant need to deliver food aid into remote, difficult, damaged and broken infrastructures by overflying the difficulties and placing life-sustaining nutrition exactly where it’s needed.
+The airframe is called Pouncer™ and its aim is to address the instant need to deliver food aid into remote, difficult, damaged, and broken infrastructures by overflying the difficulties and placing life-sustaining nutrition exactly where it is needed.

-The Pouncer™ has an airframe skin made from biodegradable starch-based thermoplastic, filled with spars of compressed and vacuum sealed foodstuffs.
+The Pouncer™ is to have an airframe skin made from biodegradable starch-based thermoplastic, filled with spars of compressed and vacuum sealed foodstuffs.
 The fuselage is filled with the staple diet of those receiving supplies and carries water and fuel for cooking.
 It is to be produced in various weights to meet differing requirements.

-Powered by a compressed air or solid fuel unit, and either launched from a tailgate aircraft at altitude or by a ground based catapult, the flight endurance of Pouncer™ will be up to 100 km to a landing zone fixed by GPS.
+Pouncer™ will be launched from either a tailgate aircraft at altitude or by a ground based catapult, the flight endurance of the air launched Pouncer™ will be up to 60 kms to a landing zone fixed by GPS.
 It will either fly to the ground or use a simple parachute deployed at low altitude to reach those cut off from any ground support.
-Nearly every component has a nutritional or secondary practical value once delivered.
+The majority of components have a nutritional or secondary practical value once delivered.